sigasi/sigasi_insights/content/manual/rules/verilog_init.md

 ---
-title: Verilog checks on initialization
+title: Verilog Checks on Initialization
 ---

 Initializing registers at the point of declaration may be tricky.
 If your (System)Verilog code is not going